Tyjfre-j/ai-codebase-assistant/docs/13_data_models.md

 ### `ChunkKind`
 - `DEFINITION` — A function, method, or class that fits within budget (kept whole).
-- `CLASS_SKELETON` — A synthetic compact representation of an oversized class: header, class-level code, and method stubs.
-- `FUNCTION_SKELETON` — A synthetic compact representation of an oversized function with nested definitions: signature truncated at body.
+- `DEFINITION_SKELETON` — A synthetic compact representation of an oversized definition (class or function): signature truncated at body.
-- `LEFTOVER` — Code that doesn't fit into any definition or skeleton (module-level variables, comments, etc.).
-- `MERGED_GROUP` — A group of adjacent small definitions merged together (defined but not currently produced by the pipeline).
-- `FILE_OVERVIEW` — A synthetic metadata chunk listing imports and top-level names for a file.
+- `FILE_SKELETON` — A synthetic metadata chunk listing imports and top-level code for a large file.

 ### `RefKind`
 - `CALL` — A function or method call.